 Very little has been said about his dad since the beginning of this write-up.
 Ighalo might not have been really close to him because of he might have never bonded well with him as a kid.
 More so, owing to the fact that he was against him being a footballer.

 Unfortunately, Odion Ighalo’s late dad, Pa Paul Ighalo is late and was buried the same day he died (His Personal death Wish) in Agidigbo, Imadu, Esan West Local Government Area of Edo State.

 Madam Ighalo is alive and surely reaping the fruits of her labour.
 She is now settled with a comfortable life and shelter, a just reward for her devotion, commitment and sacrifice to her son.

 Ighalo is a fun persona and that is very obvious in his social media posts.
 But little do people know Ighalo is a boxing fan as evidenced by his attendance at Anthony Joshua’s World Heavyweight bout against American Charles Martin.

-Referee Ghead Grisha once gave Ighalo a yellow card for after the forward lifted his shirt to reveal a ” Thank You Jesus” inscription shortly after giving Nigeria a goal.
+Referee Ghead Grisha once gave Ighalo a yellow card.
+It came after the forward lifted his shirt to reveal a ” Thank You Jesus” inscription.
+Shortly after giving Nigeria a goal.

 “I don’t do these things because I want people to praise me.
-I’ve been doing them before I joined Watford – ever since God started blessing me I have been helping the kids, helping the widows.”
+I’ve been doing them before I joined Watford.
+Ever since God started blessing me, I have been helping the kids, helping the widows.”

-Also, according to Pastor Benjamin Igoh, founder of Nigeria’s Wazobia Widows Foundation, Ighalo has gotten an undying passion for the less privileged, particularly in Ajegunle, where the striker began his career before leaving for Europe, is the reason behind his form.
+This is according to Pastor Benjamin Igoh, founder of Nigeria’s Wazobia Widows Foundation.
+He said that Ighalo has gotten an undying passion for the less privileged.
+Particularly in Ajegunle.

 “My family are No.1 – every month I send money back home to them, but I also send donations to the less privileged because I come from poverty,” the striker told Mirror in 2015.

-Odion Ighalo Childhood Story Plus Untold Biography Facts – Multi-Lingual
+Odion Ighalo Untold Biography Facts – Multi-Lingual:

 At 27, Ighalo has managed to play in four top leagues in Europe.
-This by implication means he is able to converse in three other languages apart from English.
+This, by implication, means he is able to converse in three other languages apart from English.

-If you see something that doesn’t look right in this article, please place your comment or contact us!.
+If you see something that doesn’t look right in this article, please place your comment or contact us!